 It actually consists of 4 power plants, Units 1, 2, 3 and 4.
 The shorter ones are units 1 & 2, they were built in the early '70's.

 Coal comes to the power plant from the Rosebud Mine.
 The Rosebud Mine is an open-pit mine and is where Laurence works.
 Coal for units 3 & 4 comes to the mine via a 4-mile long covered conveyor belt.
+Coal for units 1 & 2 is trucked there.

 Units 3 & 4 were built in the mid-80's.
 Their stacks are 692' tall.
 The stacks for units 1 & 2 are 507' tall.